stricklandrw/item-catalog-application/README.md

 ### API Access

-To receive a complete JSON output of the site, visit http://localhost:8000/catalog.json
+To receive a JSON output of the categories, visit http://localhost:8000/catalog.json

 To receive a JSON output of a single item, add "JSON" to the item's URI.
 For example, to receive the JSON output of the Soccer Cleats, visit http://localhost:8000/catalog/Soccer/Soccer%20Cleats/JSON